mithebell/UNSW-Physics/README.md

-# PHYS3112-Radiation-Fundamentals
+# UNSW physics
-Jupyter Notebooks of the code used to analyse data for the Radiation Fundamentals experiment
+Jupyter Notebooks of the code used to analyse data for UNSW higher year labs